BramVanroy/astred-demo/README.md

 ### `npm install`

-To install all the requied dependencies for local development.
+To install all the requied dependencies for development.
+This is needed before you can run the following commands.

 ### `npm start`